Characterizing higher-order representations through generative diffusion models explains human decoded neurofeedback performance: Materials and Methods

 \subsubsection{Control Model}

 The control-diffusion model, identical in architecture to NERD, was trained via backpropagation \citep{rumelhart1986learning} to maximize reward deterministically.
 Removing sampling from the learning process simplifies the training dynamics while preserving the generative properties of the diffusion model and reward-driven supervision.
-The control-diffusion model's loss function is:
+The control-diffusion model's loss function is: Gradients were again computed over training epochs.